johnbintz/jasmine-headless-webkit/index.md

 `Test ordering seed: --seed 1234`

-If you're getting weird results related to the particula order of a run of specs, pass that same seed value back in and get to work!
+If you're getting weird results related to the particular order of a run of specs, pass that same seed value back in and get to work!

 ### Running only certain spec files